fabio1806/Harmonic-Complexifier/README.md

 ![Screenshot](screenshots/error.jpg)

-If you miss some input, that could it be some buttons or a key, and you try to add the new chord in the progression an error appears
+If you miss some input, that could it be some buttons or a key, and you try to add the new chord in the progression an error will appear

 ### Functional Buttons